Home

 Custom orthotics are inserts that are specially moulded to your feet.
 The best orthotic is one designed around your feet and how they move.
 This is best done in the clinic with the treating chiropractor who can customise your orthotics.

-If you want to find out more about the price of ICB orthotics at the ISIS Chiropractic Centres click here.
+If you want to find out more about the price of ICB orthotics at the Isis Chiropractic Centres click here.

-Are orthotics for me?
+Are Orthotics for me?

 Biomechanical problems affecting the feet can increase stresses within the foot structures and the surrounding soft tissues, creating localised pain in the feet and ankles as well as problems in the lower limbs, knees, hips and back.